-"I think that the more interactive tools and, let's say, maybe including some educational projects before we start the plan or after we complete some plans would be very useful because the problem is already not only on the platform of preparing the plan, but it is also on pre-planning level, because the society does not know much about planning of the maritime areas.
+IDEA.
+"I think that the more interactive tools and, let's say, maybe including some educational projects before we start the plan or after we complete some plans would be handy because the problem is already not only on the platform of preparing the plan, but it is also on the pre-planning level.
+After all, society does not know much about the planning of the maritime areas.
 They do not know how to take part in the process.
 They do not believe that their words matter at all.
-So, I would definitely add some interactive tools and some educational projects just to boost the general knowledge on MSP because we were lacking that.
-Sometimes we had to like almost knock on somebody's door to ask them what they think about the plan that is like happening just in front of of their window,"
+So, I would add some interactive tools and educational projects to boost the general knowledge of MSP because we lacked that.
+Sometimes we had to like almost knock on somebody's door to ask them what they think about the plan that is like happening just in front of their window,"